Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Introduction

-We wish to highlight that drag reduction qua drag reduction (such as what is explored for example in \cite{lauga2003effective}) is not the main interest of our study here.
-By patterning a surface with stress-free boundaries we naturally expect to see drag reduction.
-Similarly to the previous studies, we expect the pattern wavelength and direction to affect the amount of drag reduction seen.
-However, we wish to focus on the relationship between how much drag reduction we see, and how the secondary structures are affected to better understand how these structures affect the torque.
-Indeed, Taylor-Couette with stress-free patterned surfaces was already studied by \cite{naim2019turbulent}, who performed numerical simulations of TC at Reynolds numbers in the order $Re_s\sim \mathcal{O}(10^3)$ and used one- and two-dimensional stress-free patterns on the cylinders.
+We note that Taylor-Couette flow with stress-free patterned surfaces was already studied by \cite{naim2019turbulent}, who performed numerical simulations of TC at Reynolds numbers in the order $Re_s\sim \mathcal{O}(10^3)$ and used one- and two-dimensional stress-free patterns on the cylinders.
 The patterns studied in that manuscript are similar to ours (cf. figure \ref{fig:fullschema}), and we will not describe them here. \cite{naim2019turbulent} report a maximum drag reduction of 34\% at $Re_s=5000$.
 They also report substantial modification of the large-scale structures.
-However, their Reynolds number is in the range $4000\le Re_s \le 5000$, which corresponds to the regions of parameter space where small rolls cause larger torques.
+However, their Reynolds number is in the range $4000\le Re_s \le 5000$, which corresponds to a small region of parameter space.

-In this manuscript, we will examine the effect of boundary heterogeneity on the flow at low- and medium-Reynolds numbers, which not only explores regions of parameter space where small rolls cause larger torques, but also regions where the dependence is reversed and small rolls result in small torques and the flow behaviour is changed as the flow enters the ultimate regime \citep{ostilla2014exploring}.
-In particular, we focus on the resulting flow organization and torque in TC with pure inner cylinder rotation.
-We will apply stress-free conditions in the form of periodic patterns on the inner cylinder.
+In this manuscript, we will examine the effect of boundary heterogeneity on the flow for Reynolds number in the range of $Re_s \in (722,30000)$, which explores regions of parameter space from steady Taylor vortices to the fully turbulent regime.
 We will study the role of pattern geometry using several pattern shapes.
+To keep the parameter space manageable, we focus on the resulting flow organization and torque in TC with pure inner cylinder rotation, and will only apply stress-free conditions on the inner cylinder.